-Should the projected canals across the Isthmus of Panama ever be com-pleted, it will be at a terrible cost of human life.
-The climate is very unhealthful and laborers cannot; be provided with proper food .- Dr. Foots's Health Monthly.
+Should the projected canals across the Isthmus of Panama ever be completed, it will be at a terrible cost of human life.
+The climate is very unhealthful and laborers cannot, be provided with proper food.-Dr. Foote's Health Monthly.

-General Budlong A. Morton, alias Thomas A. Marvin, the celebrated swindler and bigamist, has earned'a term of solitary confinement by an attempt to break out of the Virginia pen-
+General Budlong A. Morton, alias Thomas A. Marvin, the celebrated awindler and bigamist, has earned's term of solitary confinement by an attempt to break out of the Virginia pen- A